 When to go: To see the stained-glass windows and Watkins building and museum or to tour the Wenonah Canoe factory, come on a weekday.

-Wednesday Cruise Nights run from June 6 to Sept.
-12. Wednesday municipal band concerts are at 8 p.m.
-June 5 to Aug.
-14 in
+Wednesday Cruise Nights run from early June to late September.
+Wednesday municipal band concerts are at 8 p.m. from early June to mid-August in Lake Park.

-Great River Shakespeare Festival: In 2013, it will stage "Twelfth Night,'' "King Henry V'' and "Macbeth'' from June 26 to Aug.
-4 at the Performing Arts Center of Winona State University.
+Great River Shakespeare Festival: Plays are staged at the Performing Arts Center of Winona State University.

 Many other events are held in conjunction with the festival, such as free concerts, coffeehouse discussions with cast members, Front Porch Conversations with experts, events at Theatre du Mississippi and walking tours hosted by the Winona County Historical Society.